-The Self-Assessment Tool assists Providers to undertake an initial review of the policies and procedures they have in place to support continuous improvement and quality service delivery.
-It also supports audit preparation for both those conducting the audit and the Provider, giving a more focused review of Provider processes and procedures in place.
+The self-assessment report assists Providers to undertake an initial review of the policies and procedures they have in place to support continuous improvement and quality service delivery.
+It also supports Audit preparation for those conducting the Audit, giving a more focused and targeted Audit.

-Providers are required to list in the Self-Assessment Tool the existing policy and procedure documents that are in place in line with the QAF evidence requirements outlined in the Guideline.
+Providers are required to list in the self-assessment report the existing policy and procedure documents that are in place in line with the QAF evidence requirements outlined in the Guideline.